 6.34.2 Guidance to language users

+Follow the guidelines of TR 24772-1 clause 6.34.5.

 Use a function prototype to declare a function with its expected parameters to allow the compiler to check for a matching count and types of the parameters.

 Do not use the variable argument feature except in rare instances.
 The variable argument feature such as is used in printf() is difficult to use in a type safe manner.